RaspberryPiFoundation/scratch-curriculum/fi-FI/Jakso 1/06 Desert Race/DesertRace.md

 This game is a two player game where you race a parrot and a lion across the desert.
 Each player has to press a key as fast as they can to move their animal, the first one to reach the edge of the screen wins.

-##STEP 1: Create the scene and add the sprites
+##Step 1: Create the scene and add the sprites

 1. Select the Stage, and add the desert background. ticking off the boxes below: